uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_G.md

 procedure’.
 The Data Group ‘Carrier’ should not be present if the ‘Holder of the transit procedure’ is also the ‘Carrier’.

 **Technical Description**

+N/A

+## G0100

+**Functional Description**

+If &lt;TRADER AT DESTINATION.Communication language at destination&gt; is PRESENT, then the indicated language is used as the basic language in any further communication between the Trader and the Customs system.
+If &lt;TRADER AT DESTINATION.Communication language at destination&gt; is not PRESENT then the Customs system will use the default language of the Office concerned;
+If &lt;TRANSIT OPERATION.Communication language at transit&gt; is PRESENT, then the indicated language is used as the basic language in any further communication between the Trader and the Customs system.
+If &lt;TRANSIT OPERATION.Communication language at transit&gt; is not PRESENT then the Customs system will use the default language of the Office concerned;
+If &lt;TRANSIT OPERATION.Communication language at departure&gt; is PRESENT, then the indicated language is used as the basic language in any further communication between the Trader and the Customs system.
+If &lt;TRANSIT OPERATION.Communication language at departure&gt; is not PRESENT then the Customs system will use the default language of the Office concerned.

+**Technical Description**